 STEP 4-Plant your crops

-- Check the crop profiles of what you are interested in growing to determine whether a particular vegetable is best direct-seeded in the ground or whether its seeds have to be planted indoors and grown to transplant size.
+- View the information about the vegetable you are interested in growing to determine whether a particular vegetable is best direct-seeded in the ground or whether its seeds have to be planted indoors and grown to transplant size.
 You can buy seeds and transplants from local stores.

 - If you buy seedlings to transplant, make sure they look healthy and are not so overgrown that roots encircle the bottom of the pot.
 Transplants raised inside your home or in a greenhouse should be exposed gradually to outdoor temperatures and conditions; this is called “hardening off.